 Research the country you are traveling to and see if they have sanctions or local laws that affect your BGSU access.

-In order to access the BGSU network while traveling abroad, you will need VPN access.
+In order to access the BGSU network while traveling abroad, you will need to connect to the BGSU VPN/Pulse Secure from a university-owned device.
 BGSU VPN provides secure access to applications on the BGSU network, such as Time & Labor (employee timesheet), BGSU network file shares (R drive), PeopleSoft, remote desktop and some licensed software.

 Register your international travel with International Programs & Partnerships.
 Those registering through the International Travel Registry (ITR) have access to the International Travel Services and Insurance Program through the University’s United Health Plan.